-In December we had the Antigua Yacht Show, which was the big show.
+In December, we had the Antigua Yacht Show, which was the big show.
 This year there were more than 70 yachts.
-Most of them being big motor yachts between 150 – 200 feet.
+Most of them are big motor yachts between 150 – 200 feet.
 Many of these boats were outstanding.
-I had this incredible meal aboard this superyacht “Amaryllis” and the dessert was all vegan.
-It was a vegan cheesecake which was absolutely delightful.
+I had this incredible meal aboard this superyacht, “Amaryllis,” and the dessert was all vegan.
+It was a vegan cheesecake which was delightful.

-Another boat that was extremely impressive was “Driftwood” with a young, active crew, all with specialties in extreme sports like kiteboarding and kite surfing.
-One of their tenders is a ’60 foot RIB tender.
+Another boat that was extremely impressive was “Driftwood” with had a young, active crew, all with specialties in extreme sports like kiteboarding and kite surfing.
+One of their tenders is a ’60-foot RIB tender.
 The décor inside the boat was very elegant.

 Another highlight from the Antigua show was going out on a motor yacht.
-A ‘130-foot boat called “Endeavour” and that was a wonderful experience.
+A ‘130-foot boat called “Endeavour” was a wonderful experience.
 We went up to Green Island.
 It is a very protected anchorage.
-You can go paddleboarding, jet skiing, and watch the waves crash along the reef.
+You can go paddleboarding and jet skiing and watch the waves crash along the reef.

-What are you seeing in terms of trends for 2019?
+What do you see in terms of trends for 2019?

-This wrapped up our Questions about Yacht Charters Interview.
+This wrapped up our Questions about the Yacht Charters Interview.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.